wso2/docs-is/en/docs/learn/self-registration.md

     !!! tip "Using special characters in the username"

         Please note that the special characters `@`, `/`, `\`, `!`, `(`, `)`, `*`, `~`, `<`, `>`, and whitespaces are
          not allowed in usernames as they have been reserved for other purposes.
+See [Usernames in Identity Server ](../references/usernames-in-identity-server.md) for more information on this.

 	The **Create New Account** screen appears.